eduvpn/documentation/UPGRADE_DEBIAN_10_TO_11.md

 your server after this and make sure everything still works.
 Try logging in to the portal, connect with a VPN client.

-# Script
+# Step by Step

-The below script will automate as much as possible from the upgrade.
+On a typical system, the below instructions will upgrade your server without having to read through all the instructions listed above.
 Please look at every line and make sure you understand it.
 This ONLY works for systems that were installed with `deploy_debian.sh` and are fairly standard clean Debian installations.
 If your organization (heavily) modifies standard Debian you MAY run into trouble!
 You've been warned! :-)